JainSahit/tea-sql-challenge/README.md

 Hi,

-submission.md contains the solutions with all the queries and a few Tableau visualization.
+submission.md contains the solution with all the queries and a few Tableau visualizations.
-Images contains the screenshots.
+Images(folder) contains the screenshots.

-It took me around 8-10 hours for finishing up the challenge and then a couple more for creating this repo.
+It took me around 8-10 hours to finish up the challenge, and then a couple more for compiling this repository.

+The challege was invigorating and I really enjoyed working on it.

-If you have any question, please reach out to me at sjain123@asu.edu Looking forward to hearing from you.
+If you have any questions, please reach out at sjain123@asu.edu Looking forward to hearing back.

+Regards,
-By: Sahit Jain
+Sahit Jain